Talent Builds

 San’layn

-San’layn focuses more around diseases and your gameplay will completely revolve around extending, ramping your diseases during Dark Transformation, and then popping them right after.
+San’layn focuses more around diseases and your gameplay will completely revolve around extending, ramping your diseases during Dark Transformation, and then popping them right after (if you have Pestilence talented.)
 It also has a lot of self healing capabilities and changes your rotation/priorities quite a bit.

 Vampiric Strike